Who is an employee in Australia? Definition of an employee vs a contractor

 Then, for a brief moment, a glimmer of hope emerged.
 A new era of case law started to develop – Skene, Rossato, and finally, Personnel Contracting and Jamsek heralded in the era of ‘contract is king’.
 As long as the relationship was clearly defined in the contract as that of a principal and independent contractor (and not deemed a sham), the contract was determinative, and there was no need to look beyond the four corners of the contract.

-Fair Work Act Definition
+Fair Work Act definition of ’employee’

 The Closing Loopholes legislation makes significant and numerous changes to the Fair Work Act, including setting a new definition of ‘employee’ and ‘casual employee’.